jose-perth/MechaCar_Statistical_Analysis/README.md

 The significance level (alpha) recommended is 0.05.

-The result from the ANOVA test would indicate whether the p-value is less than 0.05 so we can reject the null hypotheses.
+The result from the ANOVA test would indicate whether the p-value is less than 0.05.
+If this is the case we can reject the null hypotheses and continue to assume our initial hypotheses.

+A different type of statistical analysis would be needed in the case that the p-value is higher than alpha (0.05).